google/styleguide/pyguide.md

 Explicitly close files and sockets when done with them.

-Leaving files, sockets or other file-like objects open unnecessarily has many downsides, including:
+Leaving files, sockets or other file-like objects open unnecessarily has many
+downsides:

 -   They may consume limited system resources, such as file descriptors.
 Code that deals with many such objects may exhaust those resources unnecessarily if they're not returned to the system promptly after use.
--   Holding files open may prevent other actions being performed on them, such as moves or deletion.
+-   Holding files open may prevent other actions such as moving or deleting them.
 -   Files and sockets that are shared throughout a program may inadvertently be read from or written to after logically being closed.
 If they are actually closed, attempts to read or write from them will throw exceptions, making the problem known sooner.

-Furthermore, while files and sockets are automatically closed when the file object is destructed, tying the life-time of the file object to the state of the file is poor practice, for several reasons:
+Furthermore, while files and sockets are automatically closed when the file object is destructed, tying the lifetime of the file object to the state of the file is poor practice:

 -   There are no guarantees as to when the runtime will actually run the file's destructor.
 Different Python implementations use different memory management techniques, such as delayed Garbage Collection, which may increase the object's lifetime arbitrarily and indefinitely.
--   Unexpected references to the file may keep it around longer than intended (e.g. in tracebacks of exceptions, inside globals, etc).
+-   Unexpected references to the file, e.g. in globals or exception tracebacks, may keep it around longer than intended.

 The preferred way to manage files is using the ["with" statement](http://docs.python.org/reference/compound_stmts.html#the-with-statement):